ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_labs/lab02.md

 num: lab02
 ready: false
 desc: "Next steps with github, Python functions, testing"
-assigned: 2018-08-09 09:30:00.00-7
+assigned: 2018-08-08 13:15:00.00-7
 due: 2018-08-14 17:00:00.00-7
 ---

 If you find typos or problems with the lab instructions, please report them on Piazza.
-But you can work on other part of this lab at this time.

 # Overview